Configuration files¶

 Custom pattern¶

-You can directly provide a customized search pattern to the default argument of the decorator:
+To change the default search pattern, pass a customized value to the default argument of the decorator:

 from click import command